JuliaAI/MLJ.jl/docs/src/tuning_models.md

 tuning strategy.
 By default, bounded numeric ranges like `r1` and `r2` are sampled uniformly (before rounding, in the case of the integer range `r1`).
-Positive unbounded ranges are sampled using a Gamma distribution, and all others using a (truncated) normal distributions.
+Positive unbounded ranges are sampled using a Gamma distribution by default, and all others using a (truncated) normal distribution.

 ```@repl goof
 self_tuning_forest_model = TunedModel(model=forest_model,